revolunet/JSbooks/README.md

 You also have to follow various Apple guidelines and use some Apple libraries to be 'NewsStand' compatible.

-So we decided to go full web and this move gave JSBooks a much wider audience.
+So we decided to go full web and this move gave JSbooks a much wider audience.

 Thanks Apple to give us this opportunity :)